 If you already know your new wedding date, you'll definitely want to include that in your postponement announcement.
 Think of it more as a save the date -- or wedding invitation -- version 2.0.
 If you don’t know the new date, you might want your postponement announcement to let everyone know that the wedding is postponed indefinitely, and that further information on a new date will be forthcoming.

 The announcement could read something like this:

 Due to [add situation here], the wedding of [bride & groom's names] will not take place on [add date here] as originally planned.
 A new wedding date will be announced as soon as possible.

 If there are changes being made to the venue location, vendors, number of people who may attend, or any other considerations, then that information should be provided as well.

 Just because you have to postpone your wedding doesn't mean you can't still be looking for unique and meaningful wedding rings.
-Contact us today to learn more about our handcrafted, one-of-a-kind wedding rings made right here in Huntersville, NC.
+Reach out to our live chat team to learn more about our handcrafted, one-of-a-kind wedding rings made right here in Huntersville, NC.